Origin : Gallifrey

 Baker’s Doctor would be rude, arrogant and very angry.
 He had a huge head of curly blonde hair and a Technicolour Dreamcoat which Jason would have been jealous of!

 In many ways, Baker could have been an excellent Doctor given the right stories, direction and budget.
 He was a victim of circumstance and events surrounding the show would prove his, and ultimately Who‘s downfall.

 The programme was suffering behind the scene’s at this time.
 Key writers and producers had either died or left the show.
 Nathan-Turner should have stepped aside as producer but was unable to offload Who as nobody else wanted it.

 BBC Executives were also gunning for the show; citing that it had completely lost its way and was getting too violent.
-It wasn’t helped by the Sixth Doctor attempting to strangle Peri to death in Twin Dilemma!
+It wasn’t helped by the Sixth Doctor attempting to strangle Peri to death in The Twin Dilemma!

 Baker had moments though, where he shone through.
 His later stories showed him to have calmed down in many ways and that he was becoming a much more thoughtful character.

 His early season squabbles with assistant Peri – at first seemed to take over the show.
 But later as he began to mellow, he was proving himself to be an dynamic and enjoyable Doctor to watch, when Who was actually on air!

 Also, on the subject of Peri, she became an enjoyable and engaging foil for the Doctor (enjoyable to look at anyway!) once the niggling and arguing had settled down.
 It didn’t hurt that she also looked superb in a bikini!

 The Sixth Doctor’s reign was very different in that his first full show (after his regeneration) was the final episode of Peter Davison’s season 21 tenure, rather than the first show of a “new” season.